Meth, heroin and stolen vehicle all lead to a trip back to prison for Denison man

 5, 2015

-It was the first back-to-back-back shutout since October of 2001 when Howe blanked Anna and Tom Bean in consecutive weeks.
-The last time Howe had three shutouts in a row was in 1991 vs. Whitewright, Callisburg, and Tom Bean.
+This season, Howe had back-to-back-back shutouts for the first time since 1991 vs. Whitewright, Callisburg, and Tom Bean.
 The list of consecutive shutouts by a Howe team:

 8, 1945